Tuesday, December 31, 2019

 So, god created the world, then he waited 800 million years before he got us to kill his son to save us from the sins that he created in the first place.
 (A bit like the discounted aesthetic, kind of self serving) Completely, unhinged nonsense which can best described as a kind of state sanction infanticide.
 Or, as is really the case, the end point of thousands of years of Chinese whispers that started off as the mutterings of illiterate cave dwellers who didn't know the world existed beyond what they could see in front of them.

-You know, if Barnaby Joyce wasn't such a dangerous hypocrite, he'd be funny.
+You know, if Barnaby Joyce wasn't in such a position of power, dare I say hypocrite, he'd be funny.
 A character of mirth and scorn.
 If you wrote that stuff nobody would believe you.

-Sam woke me up at 6am, he and Bruno were coming back from downstairs.
+Sam woke me up at 6am, he and Brun were coming back from downstairs.
 “Wake up.”
 We all had to get up.
-Bruno was having airway surgery, a preventative procedure, pretty much.
+Brun was having airway surgery, a preventative procedure, pretty much.
 We had to head off to the vet as soon as we could.
 The vet opened at 7am.

 7am.
 We left home, heading to [name of suburb], across town.